gfassero/HIERO/lexicon.md

 This parameter is admittedly artificial and unnecessary for normal translation work.
 It often obscures the meaning of a text, which is why, if you want to understand a text, you should read one of the many excellent translations already available in English.

+### More about Root Uniqueness
+Root uniqueness means that unrelated Hebrew words are represented by unrelated English words.
+Here “unrelated” means that the words do not share a common root word.
+For example, if there are three unrelated Hebrew words that mean “light”—*'or*, *nogah*, and *peqach*—HIERO has to represent them with unrelated English words—for example, “light,” “brightness,” and “illumination.”

+This is more challenging with many English compound words.
+For example, the English word “lightning” is obviously derived from the word “light.”
+But in Hebrew, the word *baraq*, which means “lightning,” is its own root word, unrelated to any word for “light.”
+Root uniqueness does not allow HIERO to use the English word “lightning,” so it is translated as “flash.”

+Root uniqueness does not restrict word choices within the same root.
+So the Hebrew words *'ur*, *'ury*, and *ma'or*, all derived from *'or*, are translated “light.”
+Similarly, *'orah* and *ya'yr*, also derived from *'or*, are translated “light[plant]” and “enlightener.”

 One unusual challenge for HIERO is the fact that root uniqueness makes it impossible to offer the best translation of a root.
 For example, some of the Hebrew words for “sheep” have similar meanings:

 |Hebrew| Existing translations     | HIERO | Best translation|Frequency|